Particular/Workshop/README.md

 NOTE: If you are using a SQL Server instance, you will need to change the connection strings in all the exercises.
 Change all instances of `Data Source=(localdb)\microservices-workshop` to point to the SQL Server intsance.

-### Restore the NuGet packages
+### Build the exercise solutions

 The exercises are contained in eight Visual Studio solutions under [exercises](exercises).
-All the solutions require NuGet package restoration before building.
-This may be possible at the workshop venue (you can verify with the workshop organizers if internet access is available at the venue) but to ensure you can build the solutions during the workshop, we recommend you run NuGet package restore before the workshop.
-The simplest way to do this is to open each of the solutions and build them, which will automatically restore the NuGet packages.
+All the solutions require NuGet package restore.
+This may be possible at the workshop venue (you can verify with the workshop organizers if internet access is available at the venue) but to ensure you can build the solutions during the workshop, we recommend you restore all NuGet packages and build all the solutions before the workshop starts.
+The simplest way to do this is to run `.\build.cmd exercises`.
+(For a full list of build targets, run `.\build.cmd -T`, or `.\build.cmd -h` for help.)
+You can safely ignore any compiler warnings.

+### Note

+`.\build.cmd` assumes that you have Visual Studio 2017 installed.
+If you only have Visual Studio 2015, you will have to manually open and build each exercise solution in Visual Studio.

 ## Running the exercise solutions